Debasakta/CALCULATOR/ReadMe.txt

 	dialog box which returns the percentage value of that given number.
 (6) Exponent Operation
-	-Same as percentage operation for finding Exponential of numbers first input(number) shuld be given then after tapping on '^' symbol in the dialog box the power of that number should be mentioned after clicking on 'ok' the result will be displayed in the input box (7) Square-root Operation
+	-Same as percentage operation for finding Exponential of numbers first input(number) should be given then after tapping on '^' symbol in the dialog box the power of that number should be mentioned after clicking on 'ok' the result will be displayed in the input box (7) Square-root Operation